 Of course, what could be expensive to you or I might not be for another person.
-That’s why, when looking at what makes a luxury chocolate, we have to focus on more than just price to work out whether or not your chocolate is in the premium bracket.
+That’s why, when looking at what makes a luxury chocolate, we have to focus on more than just price to work out whether or not your chocolate description is in the premium bracket.

 The cocoa beans

 The type of cocoa bean which is used in your chocolate is an important indicator of whether it can be considered as ‘luxury’.
 Chocolate made with rarer types of cocoa bean, or strains of cocoa beans that are harder to grow will generally be viewed as more exclusive.
 This exclusivity, as well as the possibility of rarer, more unique cocoa flavours give the chocolate a more luxurious feel – you can read more about the different types of cocoa bean here.

 Where the cocoa bean is from also affects whether or not your chocolate can be classed as luxury; single origin chocolate lets you sample chocolate in a more decadent way.
 As single origin chocolate uses cocoa beans from one region only, the chocolate has a unique flavour: the climate the cocoa bean has been grown in influences the resulting flavour profile of that cocoa bean.

 For example, each of our single-origin chocolates command their own individual tastes: whilst our Ecuadorian dark chocolate boasts savoury and smoky notes, our Tanzanian 80% Dark Chocolate promises fruity and floral notes of strawberry, kiwi and green apples.